gconsidine/plz-cms/readme.markdown

   The name of the store that Roleplay will use.

-**roles**
+#### "roles" property

   Roles are listed hierarchically in an array, with index roles[0] as the most privileged user, and roles[roles.length - 1] being the least privileged user.
   An arbitrary number of roles are supported, and role names can be any string.

   Roles exist to provide sanity checks upon user creation and to denote access more concisely.

-**access**
+#### "access" property

   Property names represent the route in which you're assigning CRUD permissions to particular roles.
 Suppose the following routes exist:

     /user
     /user/billing